Ephesians 5: Verse 17

-Verse 18
+Verses 18-19

-Do not be drunk with wine, in which is dissipation; but be filled with the Spirit.
+Do not be drunk with wine, in which is dissipation; but be filled with the Spirit, speaking to one another in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord.

 Biblical theologian James Dunn notes a comparison between this exhortation and Pentecost day as it is recounted in Acts 2: "As at Pentecost the effect of the Spirit could give an impression of drunkenness.
 The difference is that strong drink taken in excess resulted in debauchery and dissipation", whereas fullness of the Spirit came to expression most characteristically in ... praise [of God] from the heart, and life lived in a spirit of thankfulness to God.
+The Second Vatican Council included "train[ing] the faithful to sing hymns and spiritual songs in their hearts to the Lord" in its list of tasks which should feature in the ministry of a Catholic priest.

-Household rules (5:21–33)
+Household rules (verses 21–33)

 Stretching to Ephesians 6:9, this part is built on "the tabulated framework of the rules for good household management rules", acknowledging a household as the basic unit of a society.
 The health and stability of the society (and also the state) depend on the "basic relationships within the household: "husband and wife", "father and children", "master and slaves".
 The good ethics in the Christian households, unlike in non-Christian ones, "have to be lived 'in the Lord', patterned after the unselfish, sacrificial love of Christ".